ragdolldynamics/ragdoll-maya/docs/pages/documentation/solver.md

 - ✔️ Real-time
 - ✔️ Deterministic
+- ✔️ Rewind and Resume
+- ✔️ Caching
 - ✔️ Support for scale
 - ✔️ Support for non-uniform scale
 - ✔️ Support for negative scale